 ~

 “Best I can tell ya, is follow yar heart.”

-That was nothin’ but a meanin’less cliche, and I’m pretty sure Pa knew it.
+That was nothing but a meaningless cliche, and I’m pretty sure Papa knew it.
 Maybe I should try Ike after all.

+~